RaizelShah/3d-Portfolio/README.md

 ## Exploring the Site:

-Feel free to navigate through the different sections using the intuitive menu (or those fancy 3D buttons you implemented, if applicable).
+Feel free to navigate through the different sections using the intuitive Navbar.
 Here's a sneak peek of what you might find:

 ### About Me: Get to know the mind behind the magic!
 This section showcases my skills, experience, and my social links.
 ### Projects: Dive into a curated selection of my best work.